Blog > EURO 2016 – diversity embodied

 And what better opportunity to see all the nations cheering together than at one of the biggest events of the football calendar – EURO 2016?

-‘Fans for Diversity, L’Internationale’, an exhibition by Kick It Out, will be coming to Oxford House in Bethnal Green from 10th-20th October.
+‘Fans for Diversity, L’Internationale’, an exhibition by Kick It Out, will be coming to Oxford House in Bethnal Green from 13th-20th October (Opening 12th October 6 – 9pm).
 Photographer Liam Aylott will be sharing the photos he captured during EURO 2016 as part of the campaign, and at Oxford House we are beyond thrilled to host!
 Aylott’s photography really captures the true spirit of the football spectator’s experience: anticipation, jubilation and camaraderie!
 Shot from a fan’s perspective, Aylott took the photographs during the tournament this summer in bars and pubs in London.
 With one of the world’s most diverse cities serving as a backdrop, the Fans for Diversity exhibition will serve as a comforting reminder of the true spirit of football that we all love, in a space free from discrimination.

-Visit the Fans For Diversity: L’Internationale exhibition in Oxford House from 9am – 10pm daily from the 12th until the 20th of October.
+Visit the Fans For Diversity: L’Internationale exhibition in Oxford House from the 13th until the 20th of October.

 By Izora Baba